-The first principles of dealing with pregnancy related emergencies are the same as for any emergency (see to the airway, breathing, and circulation).
-Eclampsia (headache, blurred vision, fits), antepartum haemorrhage (vaginal bleeding during pregnancy), postpartum haemorrhage (vaginal bleeding few days after delivery), ruptured ectopic pregnancy should be treated as emergencies and help should be called for as soon as possible.
+The first principles of dealing with obstetric emergencies are the same as for any emergency (see to the airway, breathing, and circulation).
+Eclampsia (headache, blurred vision, fits), Antepartum Hemorrhage (vaginal bleeding during pregnancy) and Postpartum Hemorrhage (vaginal bleeding few days after delivery), Ruptured Ectopic Pregnancy should be treated as emergencies and help should be called for as soon as possible.
 However, until help arrives, there are certain measures that you can take to stabilize the woman.

-1. Eclampsia
+Eclampsia